tardis-sn/tardis/docs/tardis/plasma.rst

 ion number (e.g. neutral ion number densities don't contribute at all to the electron number density, once ionized contribute with a factor of 1, twice ionized contribute with a factor of two, ....).

-Finally we calculate the level populations, by using the calculated ion species number densities:
+Finally we calculate the level populations (`LTEPlasma.calculate_level_populations`), by using the calculated ion species number densities:

 .. math::
     N_{i, j, k} = \frac{g_k}{Z_{i, j}}\times N_{i, j} \times e^{-\beta_\textrm{rad} E_k}